This site contains affiliate links. Click here to read my disclosure policy.

 - Bowel regularity is important – way to remove toxins quickly to avoid being reabsorbed.

 - Sweat – exercise or infrared sauna.
-Support body’s detox effort.
+Support the body’s detox effort.

 - Drink water – Filtered is best.
 Drink half your body weight in ounces per day.